Lower bounds for the Tur\'an densities of daisies: Bounds on

 and each term in brackets is an element of $R$.
 Since $R$ is a Sidon set, this implies $x_2=x_3$ or $x_1=x_4$, contradicting the fact that the $x_i$ are distinct.
-We have $|R| \geq \sqrt{m}/8$ and therefore we are done in the case $t=2$. \end{proof}
+We have $|R| \geq \sqrt{m}/8$ and therefore we are done in the case $t=2$. \end{proof} \begin{rem} We were not able to generalize the Sidon set approach to $t>2$, hence our reliance on the probabilistic construction avoiding middle layers of Hilbert cubes.
+There are some improvements upon Behrend's construction, for example by Elkin in \cite{Elkin} and Green and Wolf in \cite{GreenWolf}.
+Using these yields, for $t\geq3$, a slightly better error-term in the exponent of $r$, but this does not affect the main term in the exponent. \end{rem}